privrja/MassSpecBlocks/Local.md

 `npm install`

 In file Constatns.ts you have to set up backend `ENDPOINT` and `URL_PREFIX` for the frontend.
 Optionally you can set up several decimal places for mass and set if ID is showing on tables.
 In Finder, you can set up a **proxy** in ENDPOINTS.
-Actually is proxy set in files NorineFinder and ChebiFinder on variable `ENDPOINT_URI`.
+Actually is proxy set in files NorineFinder, ChebiFinder, CoconutFinder and NPAtlasFinder on variable `ENDPOINT_URI`.

 Run server by
 `npm start`